 There are many obstacles throughout the recruiting process that players and families struggle through across the board.
-A few of the most common topics include: How to know if you’re good enough to play D1, how to actually stand out when being scouted, how college coaches determine whom to give scholarships, how to determine which showcases are a waste of time and money (Hint: Most of them!), and others.
-These topics are covered in the College Baseball Recruiting Survival Guide, but today I want to highlight the number one recruiting mistake high school baseball players make:
+A few of the most common topics include: How to know if you’re good enough to play D1, how to actually stand out when being scouted, how college coaches determine whom to give scholarships, how to determine which showcases are a waste of time and money (Hint: Most of them!), and others… But today I want to highlight the number one recruiting mistake high school baseball players make:

 NOT BEING PROACTIVE IN THE RECRUITING PROCESS.

 Before you quickly dismiss this, saying, “That’s not me”, let’s take a look at five popular ways that “not being proactive” rears its ugly head.
 I see these all the time:

 1. You think that just because you got a letter in the mail from a college, you are actually being recruited.

 Each college baseball program is sending out hundreds, if not thousands, of letters to high school ballplayers every year.
 All this proves is that they have your address.
 By all means, fill out the questionnaires, but just understand that it is the very BEGINNING of the recruiting process.

 2. You think that paying a recruiting service to “get your name out there” means that all you have to do now is play well.